elsesourav/ai-display/README.md

    npm run build:zip
    ```

-3. **Upload to Chrome Web Store**:
+3. **Package created**:
    -  The script creates `ai-display-extension.zip` in the project root
-   -  Upload this file directly to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard)
+   -  This zip file contains all necessary extension files and assets
-   -  The zip file contains all necessary extension files and assets
+   -  Ready for sharing or distribution

 **Note**: Make sure to run `npm install` first to install the required `archiver` dependency for zip creation.